borkdude/deps.clj/README.md

 - Arguably bash and Powershell are less attractive languages for Clojure developers than Clojure itself.
 This repo provides the `clojure` bash script as a port in Clojure.
-It can be used as a JVM Clojure script (`deps.clj`), uberjar or library.
+It can be used as a binary, script (`deps.clj`), uberjar or library.

 - This repo can be seen as a proof of concept of what is possible with GraalVM